mperry68/InfradevConsultingWebsite/src/content/blog/voice-search-optimization-aeo-strategy.md

 ## Getting Started

 Ready to optimize your content for voice search?
-[Contact InfraDev Consulting](/aeo) to learn how our AEO services can help you capture voice search traffic and visibility.
+[Contact InfraDev](/aeo) to learn how our AEO services can help you capture voice search traffic and visibility.